IST-DASLab/dISTiller-micronet/README.md

 $ bash scripts/eval.sh
 ```

-## Competition metrics (storage and flops)
+## MicroNet Competition metrics (storage and flops)

-We accompany our submission with the evaluation script to compute storage requirements and number of flops.
-For each metric we have three values: the corresponding metric on final model,
+We accompany our submission with the evaluation script to compute storage requirements (as MBytes and as millions of params) and number of FLOPs.
+In addition to that, the final score (relative to MobileNetV2) is computed.
-metric of vanila (i.e. model before pruning and quantization) and the ratio of both.
-Among that final relative MobileNet-V2 score is computed.

 To invoke the metrics script run
 ```